-"I will heal their backsliding, I will love them freely: for mine anger is turned away from him.
-I will be as the dew unto Israel: he shall grow as the lily, and cast forth his roots as Lebanon.
-His branches shall spread, and his beauty shall be as the olive tree, and his smell as Lebanon.
-They that dwell under his shadow shall return; they shall revive as the corn, and grow [margin, blossom] as the vine."
+- 4 I will heal their backsliding, I will love them freely: for my anger is turned away from him. - 5 I will be as the dew unto Israel: he shall grow as the lily, and cast forth his roots as Lebanon. - 6 His branches shall spread, and his beauty shall be as the olive tree, and his smell as Lebanon. - 7 They that dwell under his shadow shall return; they shall revive as the corn, and grow [margin: blossom] as the vine.

 But this is not all.
-God's people are His vineyard, the branch of His planting, that He might be glorified; and He would not be glorified if through any lack of personal attention they should be destroyed.
-So He assures them of His constant care.
-"In that day sing ye unto her, a vineyard of red wine.
-I the Lord do keep it; I will water it every moment: lest any hurt it, I will keep it night and day.
-Fury is not in Me: who would set the briers and thorns against Me in battle?
+God's people are His vineyard, the branch of His planting, that He might be glorified (Isaiah 60:21); and He would not be glorified if through any lack of personal attention they should be destroyed.
+So He assures them of His constant care:

+- 2 In that day sing you unto her, A vineyard of red wine. - 3 I the Lord do keep it; I will water it every moment: lest any hurt it, I will keep it night and day. - 4 Fury is not in Me: who would set the briers and thorns against Me in battle?
 I would go through them, I would burn them together.

-Or let him take hold of My strength, that he may make peace with Me; and he shall make peace with Me.
-He shall cause them that come of Jacob to take root: Israel shall blossom and bud, and fill the face of the world with fruit."
+5 Or let him take hold of My strength, that he may make peace with Me; and he shall make peace with Me.

+6 He shall cause them that come of Jacob to take root: Israel shall blossom and bud, and fill the face of the world with fruit.
-1Hosea 14·4-7

 But what need of carrying the likeness any further?
 We could not exhaust the Scriptures if we should try.
 And the only design of this writing is to lead the reader to study the word more closely for himself, and to appropriate it as the living word of the living God, which works effectually in all that believe.

-Do not put the Lord off, but let you faith prove that He is near, even a very present Help in trouble.
+Do not put the Lord off, but let your faith prove that He is near, even a very present help in trouble.
 He is a God nigh at hand, and not afar off; and nothing is too hard for Him.
-He has written His love and His power upon all creation, and wants to speak to us through the things that He made.
+He has written His love and His power upon all Creation, and wants to speak to us through the things that He has made.
 In Him all things consist.

 That same word that spoke the universe into existence, which said to the earth, "Bring forth grass," speaks to us in the words of God's law.
-But His law is not a hard, lifeless decree, which weak mortals are to strive in vain to keep, while God watches them with a stern eye ready to taunt and punish them for failure; but we "know that His commandment is life everlasting."
-That word which says to us, "Thou shalt love the Lord thy God with all thy heart, and thy neighbour as thyself," sheds that love abroad in our hearts, just as the word of God brings forth the fruit in the plant.
-Then well may we sing:-
+But His law is not a hard, lifeless decree, which weak mortals are to strive in vain to keep, while God watches them with a stern eye, ready to taunt and punish them for failure; but we...

+50 ...know that His commandment is life everlasting.

+That word which says to us, "You shall love the Lord your God with all your heart, and your neighbor as yourself" (Luke 10:27), sheds that love abroad in our hearts (Romans 5:5), just as the word of God brings forth the fruit in the plant.
+Then well may we sing:

-"How gentle God's commands!
+How gentle God's commands!
 How kind His precepts are!

-Come, cast your burdens on the Lord,

-And trust His constant care.
+Come, cast your burdens on the Lord, And trust His constant care.

-"Beneath His watchful eye
+Beneath His watchful eye

-His saint securely dwell;

-That hand that bears all nature up

-Shall guard His children well.
+His saint securely dwell; That hand that bears all nature up Shall guard His children well.

-"Why should this anxious load Press down your weary mind?
+Why should this anxious load Press down your weary mind?
 Haste to your Heavenly Father's throne, And sweet refreshment find.

-"His goodness stands approved

-Through each succeeding day:

-I'll drop my burden at His feet,

-And bear a song away."
+His goodness stands approved Through each succeeding day; I'll drop my burden at His feet, And bear a song away.